-- 20) A research thesis, written for CM54917, TH519.
+- 19) One additional course from any subject area - 20) A research thesis, written for CM549, TH519.
 This counts as a ministry or theology elective, depending on the topic of the research. - 21) CM599 Master of Divinity Capstone, which requires a summative exam as a prerequisite. - 22) All courses must be passed with a grade of C+ or better; the grade point average must be 3.0 or higher.